moppletop/AnimationCollection/README.md

 	@Override
 	public void onEnable() {
-		particleManager = new ParticleManager(this); //You must pass in your instance of your plugin.
+		particleManager = new ParticleManager(this); //You must pass in the instance of your plugin.
 	}

 	public ParticleManager getParticleManager() {